cladam/ilseon/README.md

 * **Sub-tasks**: Break large goals into sequential sub-tasks.
 When a parent task is set as the focus, the UI hides the master task and shows only the next immediate step.
 * **Quick Capture**: A floating action button opens an instant input screen for adding tasks in seconds, helping to externalise thoughts before they become mental clutter.
 * **Idea Inbox**: Captures all non-actionable mental clutter.
 It operates with two views: a **Transient Inbox** for triage (convert to task or save) and a **Persistent Notes View** for long-term knowledge/notes.
 * **Voice Inbox**: A dedicated space for voice memos, allowing users to capture thoughts verbally and convert them to tasks later.
+Voice Memo's can be transcribed and saved to Notes if using Gemini API.
 * **Momentum Analytics**: Track daily consistency and reward level achievements over a timeline, providing positive, structured feedback on progress.
 * **Gentle Reminders**: Time-based notifications use vibration and visual cues instead of noisy alerts to respect sensory sensitivity.